multiverseweb/Leetcode-Solutions/README.md

     python problem-number-problem-title.py
     ```

-## 🤝 Contributions

-Feel free to fork this repository and submit pull requests if you have better solutions or improvements to the existing ones.
-Discussions and suggestions are always welcome!

 ## 📬 Contact

 For any questions or discussions, you can reach out to me via [GitHub Issues](https://github.com/your-username/leetcode-solutions/issues) or connect with me on [LinkedIn](https://www.linkedin.com/in/tejascodes).